FatemaAlsaaidi/Database-Project-Hospital-Management-System/Database Project Hospital Management System.md

 ```
 ![Query 5 Result](img/DQL5.JPG)

 6. Use SUBQUERIES and EXISTS.
+(This query identifies the first and last names and specialty of physicians who have been diagnosed with high blood pressure.)
 ``` SQL
 SELECT
     S.S_FName,